Skip to content

 POST/channelsCreate named channel

-POST/dmsFind or create DM (idempotent)
+POST/dmsFind or create DM / group DM (idempotent for 1:1)

 POST/channels/{id}/membersAdd members

-POST/channels/{id}/mark-readUpdate read watermark
+POST/channels/{id}/readUpdate read watermark

 GET/channels/{id}/messagesCursor-paged message list